Joseph Barker (mayor): Testimony for the defense

 At this time the court adjourned for the day.

 On November 19 the charges resulted in a fine and 12-month jail sentence, but Barker did not exactly display remorse, stating, "Judge Patton made a threat two weeks ago of what he would do if I was thrown into his power.
 Now let him touch me if he dares.
 I'll hang him to a lamppost if he lays a finger on me."
 The next mayoral election was fast approaching, and Barker's nativist supporters circulated a write-in petition during his imprisonment which resulted in his election as mayor to succeed Herron.
 Accounts of Barker's one-year 1850–51 term describe it as a period of religious and nativist strife.

+Personal life

+The Census of 1850 mentions that Barker lived in Pittsburgh's Fifth Ward with his Irish-born wife Jane Holmes and three children, Charles Augustus, Eliza, and David, with his occupation being listed as "mayor".
+Contrary to propaganda spread by his enemies, and even incorrectly referenced in modern articles, Barker was far from illiterate.The 1850 census describes Barker as having a "silver tongue".
+As a perhaps sardonic nod to his opposition, Barker chose to leave the "sane" category on the census unchecked.